Prince Iaukea: Independent circuit (2000–2015)

-Iaukea's last match to date took place on October 17, 2015, unsuccessfully challenging for the Great Malenko Cup against Big O.
+Iaukea's last match to date took place with NWA Florida Wrestling Alliance on October 17, 2015, unsuccessfully challenging Big O for the Great Malenko Cup.

 Other media

 Hayner appeared as "Prince Iaukea" alongside several other WCW wrestlers in the 2000 movie Ready to Rumble.

 Personal life

 Hayner was married to Georgette and has a son who wrestles professionally under the name of Nick Primo.
 Hayner and his son both currently work for Pro Wrestling Fusion, New Florida Wrestling (NFW), and Definitive Wrestling International (DWI); all are Florida based independent wrestling promotions.